FAQ

 www.palaisliechtenstein.com

-In the Women's Archives Liechtenstein you will find various sources such as minutes, letters, speeches, lectures, project descriptions, media reports, official notices, readers letters, draft laws, brochures, flyers, consultation drafts, photographs, film clips, sound documents, posters, illustrations and art objects on the history of women in Liechtenstein.
+At the Women's Archives Liechtenstein you will find various sources on the history of women in Liechtenstein.

-Because of the historical development of the Principality of Liechtenstein, important historical sources are located abroad, which can be found, among others, in the following archives:
+Because of the historical development of the Principality of Liechtenstein, important historical sources are located abroad.
+These can be found among others in the following archives:

-A detailed Terminology of Archival Science is offered, among others, by the Archivschule Marburg.
-Also helpful is the Multilingual Archival Terminology of the International Council on Archives.
+An extensive Terminology of Archival Science is offered by the Archivschule Marburg.
+The Multilingual Archival Terminology of the International Council on Archives is also helpful.

-Use of the Liechtenstein National Archives is free of charge.
-Special services such as providing copies or the production of digital copies are chargeable.
+Using the National Archives is free of charge.
+However, special services such as copies or reproductions are subject to fees.

 Contact information